Different ways to write a comment in Typescript| Angular Component Comment example

-Typescripts comments: Learn Inline single, multiline, and documentation comments
+Typescript comments: Learn Inline single, multiline, and documentation comments.

-Comments allow developers to easily modify the code, make it reusable, and assist other developers in better understanding the code.
+Comments allow developers to modify the code easily, make it reusable, and assist other developers in better understanding the code.

 • Author